 At Curro, we understand that learners have unique interests and life goals – and elective subjects have a great influence on reaching these goals.
 That’s why all our high school learners can enjoy personalised learning with elective subjects beyond what is offered at their school.
-These subjects are presented through professional online learning on Microsoft Teams and Moodle.
+These subjects are presented through digital learning lessons hosted by our teachers on Microsoft Teams and Moodle.
 They may be chosen as part of learners’ regular elective subjects, or as eighth, ninth or tenth subjects after school hours.
 Lessons take place during the school day and are recorded for revision purposes, and some lessons are self-directed with supervision.
 At the end of Grade 12, learners still write the matric examinations (IEB or NSC) at their school of enrolment.

 How does digital learning at work at Curro?